 Payments can be directed to accounts via a PayID (e.g. a mobile phone number).
 Users will be able to provide their PayID to people or organisations they wish to receive payments from.
 It’s about simplifying the payments process by using information that is easier to remember than traditional BSB and account numbers.

 An overlay service is a product or service that leverages the functionality of the New Payments Platform to provide tailored payment experiences between the customers of participants.
 They could be offered either by connected participants or via arrangements with other organisations to enable access to the New Payments Platform.

 The way people and businesses spend and receive money has changed rapidly.
 Australians are increasingly used to fast, online and mobile experiences, and it is important that the payments system supports this evolution.
-The ability to make near real-time payments is fantastic and well overdue, but the banks and industry are not investing over $1bn on a platform just to make payments happen faster.
-The real value lies in business’ ability to combine this speed with extra data capabilities and security to provide other services that will help them get ahead of their competitors or save costs.
+The ability to make near real-time payments is fantastic and well overdue.
+However, banks and the larger financial industry are not investing over $1bn (AUD) on a platform just to make payments happen faster.
+The real value lies in business’ ability to combine this speed with extra data capabilities and security to provide other services that will help them get ahead of their competitors and/or save costs.